-Engine: six cylinder, 2,996cc, 150bhp at 5,000rpm; Gearbox: four speed manual; Brakes: hydraulic drums; Suspension: front, independent with coil springs, rear, independent with swing axle and coil springs.
+Engine: six-cylinder, 2,996cc, 150bhp at 5,000rpm; Gearbox: four-speed manual; Suspension: front, independent with coil springs, rear, independent with swing axle and coil springs; Brakes: hydraulic drums.
 Left hand drive.

-Many Mercedes-Benz fans the world over doubted whether Mercedes could recover from the wartime bombings, but by the early '50s they were producing not only trucks but a full range of cars, including a luxury model, the 300 sedan.
+Many Mercedes-Benz fans over the world doubted whether Mercedes could recover from the wartime bombings, but by the early 1950s they were producing not only trucks but a full range of cars, including a luxury model, the 300 sedan.
 This was immediately successful, and soon the directors of Daimler-Benz AG decided that there was a market for a luxury sports model as well.

 These gorgeous sports-luxury cars were built for the rich and famous.
 With a price tag of about $12,500, they were the top-of-the-line Mercedes, ten times the price of the standard American luxury car.
 Movie stars like Gary Cooper, Clark Gable, Judy Garland and Bing Crosby bought 300 S models, as did many other prominent people including the Shah of Iran, the Aga Khan and the King of Jordan.
 Unfortunately, production of the lovely short-chassis 300 models ceased in 1957 because each car was so labor-intensive that Daimler-Benz lost money on every car they produced.
 Only 560 were built in all.